 What does Office Insurance include?

-Much like your home, there are range of different office insurance options that you need to consider to protect your contents, stock, buildings and fixtures.
+Much like your home, there are a range of different office insurance options that you need to consider to protect your contents, stock, buildings and fixtures.

 Contents insurance: Whether you own or rent your business property, you need to insure the contents of your premises for damage, loss or theft.
 It’s important that you correctly record the value and specification of your contents when getting a quote to make sure you are covered effectively.